Code-Institute-Submissions/brunobdias-Ms2/README.md

 > The project aims to bring some content as videos, descriptions of the places, some informations of the country where they are located, and help to promote tourism to the 7 places elected as wonders of modern world.

 ## UX
+> The page desing style used is single page.
 >## Goals
 >### Visitor Goals <em>
 > As a visitor, I want to: